muhammadzulfikar/sliopress/content/plugins/polls/readme.txt

 * NEW: You Can Now Place The Poll On The Sidebar As A Widget
 * NEW: Moved polls.php To content/plugins/polls/ Folder
 * FIXED: AJAX Not Working In Opera Browser
-* FIXED: Poll Not Working On Physical Pages That Is Integrated Into WordPress
+* FIXED: Poll Not Working On Physical Pages That Is Integrated Into SlioPress

 = Version 2.1 (01-06-2006) =
 * NEW: Poll Is Now Using AJAX